drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

       i.description AS IncidentDescription
 ```

-Now, with a single Continuous Query and no coding, you are dynamically detecting change based on custom filter criteria, generating custom change notifications all over a system that doesn't inherently support change notification.
+Now, with a single Continuous Query and no coding, you are dynamically detecting simple changes and generating custom change notifications on a source system that doesn't inherently support change notification.

 ## Observing Conditions
-More flexible change notification systems allow consumers greater control over which events they receive so they dont have to take the entire feed and filter it themselves in code, in the simplest form this is done using property filters or logic predicates.
-The consumer only reveis events that match the rules criteria.
+More flexible change notification systems allow consumers greater control over which events they receive so they don't have to take the entire feed and filter it themselves in code.
+In the simplest form this is done using property filters or predicates.
+These enables scenarios where you can be notified when certain conditions are true.
+For example, when an Incident is critical, or an order is ready for pickup.

-In Drasi, you have access to the rich and expressive Cypher language when making it trivial to filter based on properties and WHERE cluaseif you wanted to filter the types of Incident you are notified about, you can filter using:
+In Drasi, you have access to the rich and expressive Cypher language making it trivial to implement simple property filters based on properties and WHERE cluaseif you wanted to filter the types of Incident you are notified about, you can filter using:
 - cypher query paths to filter based on graph relations
 - element properties, for filters based in simple element property values
 - WHERE clauses for more complex filter criteria